Everything You Need to Know About 1p Per Hour Electric Heaters

 • Small, enclosed spaces where they might pose a safety risk

-Halogen heaters typically draw between 300 watts and 1500 watts of power so they are economical to use in spot heating.
+Halogen heaters typically draw between 300 watts and 1500 watts of power so they are economical to use for spot heating.
 However, you cannot use them continuously in large spaces to save on electricity.

 Are ceramic heaters cheap to run?

-Ceramic heaters are famed for their excellent built quality.
+Ceramic heaters are famed for their excellent build quality.
 The ceramic heating element inside these heaters is voted as the best for heating.
 Although these heaters were only a luxury for the wealthy, advancement in technology has made production cheaper and easier for any household in the UK to own a ceramic heater.

 Ceramic heaters can be categorised as radiant and convection heaters.
 The radiant ceramic heaters work by passing electric currents through the ceramic plates.
 This creates a current resistance that heats the plate.
 The hot ceramic plates then radiate heat into the environment.
-The convection ceramic heaters utilise a fan to blow air over the hot ceramic plates.
+Convection ceramic heaters utilise a fan to blow air over the hot ceramic plates.
 The heated air then circulates and warms the room.

 However, their small size makes them unsuitable for heating large spaces.
 You will need to run the heater for hours to heat a large room and this can be costly in the long run.